Rathdowney: Churches

 Saint Andrew's Church of Ireland church, which overlooks the town's square, was built in the early 19th century.
 It stands on the traditional site of the pre-Reformation church.
 A Roman Catholic church was constructed on the main street in the 1830s, and this church served the Catholic population of the area for the next 120 years before it too was demolished; to be replaced by a shrine and carpark.
 A new larger Catholic church, the Church of the Holy Trinity, was designed by Simon Aloysius Leonard and built on the west side of the town in the 1950s.

 There are a number of "mass pits" (outdoor areas used for Catholic masses during penal times) located in the vicinity of the town.

 Economy

 The Meadow Meats processing plant is part of the Dawn Meats Group and was the largest employer in the town.
 This factory stands on the old Perry's Brewery site, it was purchased by Lyons Meats in 1968 and converted by them to a meat processing facility, which went into production in 1971.
-Rathdowney is also something of a centre for several out lying villages and is a focal point for the surrounding agricultural hinterland.
+Rathdowney is also something of a centre for several outlying villages and is a focal point for the surrounding agricultural hinterland.